-Leslie occasionally returns to the U.S. and is available to visit congregations.
+Leslie will next be in the U.S. June through August, 2018, and will be available to visit congregations.
 Email her to learn about her schedule and invite her to speak with your ministry.

 About Leslie Vogel’s ministry